-WIOA Title I ITAs pay for training programs that are defined as one or more courses or classes, or a structured regiment, that lead to:
+WIOA Title I funded ITAs pay for training programs that are defined as one or more courses or classes, or a structured regiment that leads to one of the following training outcomes:

-- An industry-recognized certificate or certification, a certificate of completion of a registered apprenticeship, a license recognized by the state involved or the federal government, - An associate or baccalaureate degree, - A secondary school diploma or its equivalent, - Employment, or - Measurable skill gains toward a credential.
+- An industry-recognized certificate or certification, a certificate of completion of a registered apprenticeship, a license recognized by the state involved or the federal government. - An associate or baccalaureate degree. - A secondary school diploma or its equivalent. - Employment. - Measurable skill gain towards a credential.